 RMCA Pro since 04/2016 imports and processes styles for YAMAHA® arranger keyboards.
 Thousands of those styles with the extensions *.sty, *.psr, *.bcc and more are available on internet for free download.
-However, since these styles are made for many different keyboards with many different specifications, voices and so on, it is recommended to convert them first with Michael P. Bedesem's fantastic MIDIPlayer into General MIDI format.
+However, since these styles are made for many different keyboards with many different specifications and voices, it is recommended to convert them first with Michael P. Bedesem's fantastic MIDIPlayer into General MIDI format.
 To do this ...

 - Simply select in the player's setup section GM Sound Card (or XG Sound Card) as instrument and GM (or XG) as voice, if you want to use YAMAHA® styles with your PC.

 - Add (lots of) style files and let them be converted automatically in batch mode in no time.

 - Within RMCA Pro, once you have loaded a style, you can combine its main parts, fills, intros and endings as you wish.